daily word - mercenary or transcendent?

 Add new comment

-daily word - for granted?
+daily word - clear vision

 Dale Cresap's picture